Genetic Testing in Mini Goldendoodle: What Every Owner Should Know

 Genetic testing should be performed before breeding and whenever introducing new dogs into a breeding program.
 Regular health screenings can also help monitor ongoing health.

-While genetic testing can identify certain traits, it cannot predict behavior with certainty.
-Behavior is influenced by a combination of genetics and environment.
+While genetic testing can identify certain traits, it cannot predict behaviour with certainty.
+Behaviour is influenced by a combination of genetics and environment.

 Conclusion